ctrlaltdel-html/Simple-Web-Browser-as-a-Web-App/README.md

 This is a basic web app which can load webpages using iframes.
 It is a very basic web browser.
-No Back button, no settings, nothing except a text box and a Go button, and your content.
+Includes Back button, forward button, a text box to enter a URL and a Go button, and your content.